 - EDUC 504 - Curriculum Development and Evaluation (3 credits, summer)

-- EDUC 505 - Education in the Inclusive Classroom (3 credits, summer)
+- EDUC 505 - Foundations of Special Education (3 credits, summer)

 - EDUC 506 - Best Practices in Instructional Strategies (3 credits, summer odd)